-Nominations shall be in effect for two years.
-Nominees who are not selected for the award the first year they are considered will be automatically reconsidered the following year.
-However, if a nomination is scored below the predetermined threshold and is not updated with additional support materials or letters of support, it will not be held for review in the second year.
+Nominations the reach the minimum scoring threshold shall be in effect for two years.
+Nominees who reach the threshold, but are not selected for the award the first year they are considered will be automatically reconsidered the following year.
+However, if a nomination is not updated with additional support materials or letters of support, it will not be held for review in the second year.
 Florida nominees not selected on second consideration will be dropped unless re-nominated in writing for another two years.

 The Council will consider as outstanding folk artists who are well known, both within their cultural communities and beyond those communities, for eminence in a form of traditional expressive culture.
 The criteria for evaluation are excellence, authenticity, and significance within the particular artistic tradition.